LeeRoy Yarbrough: Later career and life

 On April 22, 1970, Yarbrough suffered head injuries while doing tire tests for Goodyear at Texas World Speedway.
 Yarbrough blew a tire between turns three and four and impacted the wall at over 160 mph.
 Yarbrough's head hit a roll bar inside the cockpit with such force that it cracked his helmet.
-He was released from the hospital that evening, and at the time, was not believed to have been a serious head injury.
+He was released from the hospital that evening, and at the time, was not believed to have had a serious head injury.
 He was picked up at the airport by Cale Yarborough, but later had no memory of the crash, hospital, or meeting with Yarborough.

 "I was unconscious for about an hour, but I feel okay today," Yarbrough said a day later.
 "As tightly as I was strapped in the seat, it's hard for me to believe my body moved that much.
 The straps made my shoulders black and blue and I'm pretty sore."
 Days later, Yarbrough qualified eighth at Martinsville but the race was postponed because of rain.

 Yarbrough showed well in a few championship car starts in 1970, leading the inaugural California 500 at Ontario Motor Speedway late.
 Yarbrough was a last-minute entry after Jack Brabham's late withdrawal.
 After Al Unser retired with 14 laps remaining, Yarbrough inherited the lead.
 With a margin of two laps over second place, it appeared that Yarbrough would score an unlikely victory.
 But with eight laps remaining, Yarbrough suffered a broken piston and blew an engine, coasting to a stop in turn four.
 Yarbrough drew cheers from the crowd as he pushed his car back to the pits.
 Yarbrough then finished 3rd at Trenton Speedway in 1971.

 After competing in three Indianapolis 500s in 1967, '69 and '70, Yarbrough was driving a Dan Gurney Eagle in practice on May 9 for the 1971 Indianapolis 500 when he spun and crashed hard in turn one, suffering head injuries.
 Cale Yarborough was at the track hospital when LeeRoy was brought in.
 "He was burned on the hands and neck, and he was woozy from another lick on the head.
 He was the palest live man I've ever seen."
 Yarbrough spent the next few months, June through November, in and out of the hospital with many different ailments and memory problems.
 He was rumoured to have contracted Rocky Mountain spotted fever from a tick bite, and also drank alcohol heavily.
 He most likely suffered brain trauma from the crashes in Texas and Indianapolis.